freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/know-when-alt-text-should-be-left-blank.english.md

 In the last challenge, you learned that including an <code>alt</code> attribute on img tags is mandatory.
 However, sometimes images are grouped with a caption already describing them, or are used for decoration only.
 In these cases <code>alt</code> text may seem redundant or unnecessary.
 In situations when an image is already explained with text content, or does not add meaning to a page, the <code>img</code> still needs an <code>alt</code> attribute, but it can be set to an empty string.
 Here's an example:
 <code>&lt;img src=&quot;visualDecoration.jpeg&quot; alt=&quot;&quot;&gt;</code>
 Background images usually fall under the 'decorative' label as well.
-However, they are typically applied with CSS rules, and therefore not part of the markup screen readers process.<br>
+However, they are typically applied with CSS rules, and therefore not part of the markup screen readers process.<br><br>

-<strong>Note</strong><br>For images with a caption, you may still want to include <code>alt</code> text, since it helps search engines catalog the content of the image.
+<strong>Note</strong>: For images with a caption, you may still want to include <code>alt</code> text, since it helps search engines catalog the content of the image.
 </section>

 ## Instructions